 Proving Negligence in a Truck Accident Lawsuit

-- A defendant’s breach of that duty by a negligent act or omission
+- They breached that duty by a negligent act or omission.

 A Morris Bart lawyer will help you collect evidence and assign a total value to your damages.
-This will be used in settlement negotiations or for when your case goes to trial.
-With more evidence, your attorney can build a stronger case.
+This will be used in settlement negotiations or when your case goes to trial.
+Your truck accident claim attorney can build a stronger case with more evidence.
 The evidence we collect may include:

 - Documents from your employer